robthompson16/support-for-early-career-teachers/content/ucl/year-1-engaging-pupils-in-learning.md

 caption: "Year 1"
 ---

-In this module you'll look at the impact of pupils’ prior knowledge on their learning and how knowledge changes through the cooperation of working and long-term memory.
+In this module you’ll look at the impact of pupils’ prior knowledge on their learning and how knowledge changes through the cooperation of working and long-term memory.

 ## Week 1: module audit